yannickgranger/hangman-game/doc/1_Business.md

     * The word list should consist of appropriate words (avoid offensive or overly obscure words).
     * The difficulty level can be adjusted by controlling the word length or using different word lists (e.g., easy, medium, hard)

+6. **Hint:**
+   *  A player can request a hint, which mean a letter will be revealed, randomly choosed between unrevealed letters.
+The number of occurences of this letter are deducted from the remaining attempts.
+   A hint is requestable only if there's remaining unrevealed letters.

 ### Additional Considerations

 * **Visual Representation:** The application